Magdalena Szaflarski, Ph.D.

 Other Positions Held:

-Voluntary Associate Professor, Public & Environmental Health, College of Medicine, University of Cincinnati
+Voluntary Associate Professor, Public & Environmental Health, University of Cincinnati College of Medicine, 2012-present

 Research and Teaching Interests: Religion & health, HIV/AIDS, immigrant health, mental health, substance abuse, racial/ethnic disparities, quantitative and mixed methods, community-based participatory research

-Undergraduate Courses Taught: Sociology of Health and Illness, Social Change, Contemporary Social Issues, Introduction to Sociology, Urban Society, Human Ecology
+Undergraduate Courses Taught: Sociology of Health and Illness, Social Change, Contemporary Social Issues, Introduction to Sociology, Urban Society, Human Ecology, Global & International Sociology

 Cockerham, William C. and Magdalena Szaflarski.
-Forthcoming.
-"Contemporary Sociological Theory."
-In Wiliam C. Cockerham, Robert Dingwall,and Stella Quah (eds.), Wiley-Blackwell Encyclopedia of Health, Illness, Behavior, and Society.
-Oxford, UK: Wiley-Blackwell.
+2014.
+“Contemporary Theory.”
+Pp. 302-12 in Wiliam C. Cockerham, Robert Dingwall, and Stella Quah (eds.), Wiley-Blackwell Encyclopedia of Health, Illness, Behavior, and Society, Vol. I. Oxford, UK: Wiley-Blackwell.

 Kudel, Ian, Sian Cotton, Magdalena Szaflarski, William C. Holmes, and Joel Tsevat.
 2011.
 "Spirituality and